Adel-Bensalem/library-service/README.md

 ```
 Access Account:

-    Identify as an artist, an authentification token will be provided upon success
+    Identify as an author, an authentification token will be provided upon success
 ```

 ```